ahmadaghazadeh/BaseKnowledge/git/git.md

 ### Trunk-Based development

+### Gitflow workflow vs Feature Branch workflow
+* Core concept of gitflow workflow come from Vincent Driessen. **this concept is working by split branch for each purpose.**

+* Master branch — This branch contain production of code base
+* Develop branch — This branch is develop branch.
+* Feature branch — This branch split from develop branch. in case we need new feature we must split it from develop branch. when this feature done. we need to combine back to develop
+* Release branch — This branch for release. checking everything before release. include write document about this release.
+* Hotfix branch — This branch for fix urgent bug on production.

+### Feature Branch workflow
+* This concept come from popular Github.
+3rd service for provide code storage version control. the concept it self is pretty easy. remote our code to remote repository that online on github. push it. if have any feature. we need pull request it before project owner review code. and merge it to master branch.

 * Trunk-based development is a version control management practice where **developers merge small**, **frequent updates to a core “trunk” or main branch**.
 It’s a common practice among DevOps teams and part of the DevOps lifecycle since it streamlines merging and integration phases.
 In fact, trunk-based development is a required practice of CI/CD.
 Developers can **create short-lived branches** with a few small commits compared to other long-lived feature branching strategies.
 As codebase complexity and team size grow, trunk-based development helps keep production releases flowing.

 ![image](images/Trunk-Based-Development.png)